Protests outside DNC begin calmly after violent clashes the previous night led to 56 arrests

 “This is an absolute intimidation of the American people to silence our protest” she said in an interview with The Associated Press. ”...This is an absolute violation of our basic democratic rights.”

-Chicago Police Superintendent Larry Snelling said Wednesday that those arrested outside the Israeli Consulate, about 2 miles (3.2 kilometers) from the United Center where Democrats were meeting, “showed up with the intention of committing acts of violence, vandalism.”
+Chicago Police Superintendent Larry Snelling said those arrested Tuesday night outside the Israeli Consulate, about 2 miles (3.2 kilometers) from the United Center where Democrats were meeting, “showed up with the intention of committing acts of violence, vandalism.”

 “As the Chicago Police Department, we did everything that we could to de-escalate that situation," Snelling said during a news conference.
 "But there’s only so much de-escalation that you can attempt before it becomes excessive repetition.”